DGalbacheva/Playgrounds/README.md

-# Playgrounds
+# Xcode Playground Exercises

-## Exercises in Xcode Playgrounds using Swift
+## Welcome to the Xcode Playgrounds Exercises using Swift